Insurance Clauses in Contracts: A Comprehensive Guide

 What is a waiver of subrogation, and should I agree to it?

 Subrogation is your insurer's right to pursue a third party who caused your insured loss after the insurer has paid your claim.
 A waiver of subrogation eliminates that right for the specified party (typically the client).
-Agreeing to a one-way waiver means your insurer cannot recover from the client for losses the client's negligence caused and your insurance covered.
+Agreeing to a one-way waiver means your insurer cannot recover from the client for losses the client's negligence caused and your insurance covered — even when the client was at fault.
+Courts routinely enforce these waivers against insurers, as established in Zurich American Insurance Co. v.
+Keating Building Corp., 513 F. Supp.
+2d 55 (D.N.J.
+2007).
 A mutual waiver — where both parties waive subrogation against each other — is the most commercially balanced structure and is standard in AIA construction contracts.
-Before agreeing to any waiver of subrogation, confirm with your broker that your current policies include a blanket waiver of subrogation endorsement or can be modified to add one, and understand any premium impact.
+Before agreeing to any waiver of subrogation, confirm with your broker that your current policies include a blanket waiver of subrogation endorsement or can be modified to add one.
+Agreeing to a waiver without the endorsement puts you in breach of both the contract and potentially your policy.

 What is the difference between per-occurrence and aggregate insurance limits?

 A per-occurrence limit is the maximum your insurer will pay for any single incident or claim.
 An aggregate limit is the maximum the insurer will pay for all claims during the policy period (typically one year).
 A policy with $1M per occurrence and $2M aggregate means that a single event is covered up to $1M, but if multiple events occur in the same year, the total insurer payment across all events is capped at $2M.
 Once the aggregate is exhausted, no further coverage remains for that policy period.
-For services with potential for multiple independent incidents (construction sites, data-heavy operations), the aggregate limit is the more important figure.
+For services with potential for multiple independent incidents (construction sites, data-heavy operations, multi-client engagements), the aggregate limit is the more important figure.
+Note that for E&O policies, the per-claim limit is the critical number because E&O uses 'per claim' rather than 'per occurrence' — and defense costs typically count against the per-claim and aggregate limits (defense within limits), unlike CGL policies where defense is typically paid in addition to the indemnity limits.

 What is tail coverage, and when do I need it?

 Tail coverage (formally called an Extended Reporting Period or ERP) is an endorsement that extends the period during which a claims-made policy (E&O, cyber, D&O) will accept new claims after the policy has ended or been cancelled.
 Claims-made policies only cover claims filed while the policy is active — if your policy lapses when a contract ends, claims filed afterward are not covered even if the error occurred during the covered period.
 Tail coverage is critical whenever your contract's indemnification obligations survive contract termination — you must maintain coverage (or tail coverage) for the full duration of your survival obligation.
-Tail premiums typically cost 100–200% of the annual premium for a multi-year extended reporting period.
+For example, if your indemnification clause survives three years post-termination, you need either a continuously renewed E&O policy or a three-year tail endorsement.
+Tail premiums typically cost 100–200% of the annual premium for a multi-year extended reporting period — budget for this cost as part of your contract economics, not as an unexpected post-termination expense.

 Can I negotiate insurance requirements in a contract?

 Yes — insurance requirements are almost always negotiable, particularly the coverage amounts, types required, additional insured list scope, and structure (annual policies vs. project-specific alternatives).
-The most effective approach: (1) identify any requirements that do not match your actual risk profile and propose their removal; (2) for disproportionate coverage amounts, propose commercially standard amounts calibrated to contract value and industry benchmarks; (3) for additional insured requirements, limit the list to the contracting entity rather than the entire corporate family; (4) propose umbrella/excess alternatives for high-limit requirements.
-Always negotiate before signing — post-execution modifications to insurance requirements require amendment.
+The most effective approach: (1) identify any requirements that do not match your actual risk profile and propose their removal; (2) for disproportionate coverage amounts, propose commercially standard amounts calibrated to contract value and industry benchmarks; (3) for additional insured requirements, limit the list to the contracting entity rather than the entire corporate family; (4) propose umbrella/excess alternatives for high-limit requirements rather than raising primary policy limits; and (5) insist that all agreed modifications be reflected in the written contract or an insurance exhibit, not in side letters or verbal assurances.
+The negotiation priority matrix in this guide identifies the 12 most common negotiating issues, the typical counterparty resistance, and practical approaches to resolution.
+Always negotiate before signing — post-execution modifications to insurance requirements require a formal contract amendment.

 What happens if I do not have the required insurance when I sign a contract?

 Signing a contract without the required insurance — or allowing required insurance to lapse during performance — typically constitutes a material breach.
 Depending on the contract, this can give the other party the right to immediately terminate and pursue claims for damages.
-Some contracts also allow the other party to purchase the required insurance on your behalf and charge the cost back to you, which is typically far more expensive than purchasing it yourself.
-If you are in breach of insurance requirements, your indemnification obligations may be difficult to fund — your insurer is not obligated to cover claims that you were contractually required but failed to properly insure.
+Some contracts also allow the other party to purchase the required insurance on your behalf and charge the cost back to you — this 'forced purchase' remedy is typically far more expensive than purchasing the coverage yourself.
+Additionally, your insurer is not obligated to cover claims arising from activities you were contractually required to insure but failed to insure properly.
+The absence of required insurance can also void your indemnification obligation's practical enforceability — you may owe indemnification but lack the funded mechanism to pay it, resulting in personal asset exposure.
 Before signing, always verify you can obtain the required coverage and have it in force on the contract start date.

 What is "primary and non-contributory" insurance, and why do clients require it?

 Primary and non-contributory is a combination of requirements for additional insured coverage.
 "Primary" means your insurance responds first to a covered claim involving the additional insured, before the additional insured's own policies.
 "Non-contributory" means your insurer cannot seek contribution from the additional insured's own insurance until your policy limits are exhausted.
 Clients require primary and non-contributory coverage because it prevents coverage disputes between insurers and ensures that the client's own insurance is not consumed by claims that are the service provider's responsibility.
-This designation is added by endorsement to your CGL policy and may affect your premium.
+This designation is added by endorsement to your CGL policy and may affect your premium — typically modestly for individual clients, but more significantly if you have a large number of additional insureds all requiring P&NC status.
+Primary and non-contributory status is a commercially standard requirement for additional insured status in most industries, and most commercial CGL insurers can accommodate it.

 Do independent contractors need to carry the same insurance as employees?